Transmitting Data Securely

 https:// URLs, it can be used for secure transport of data.

 You should use the URL loading system when you need to download a resource from a remote server.
 Unlike CFNetwork, this API does not maintain a continuous data stream.
 This makes it a better choice for mobile use when it meets your needs (particularly with cellular networks, where your IP number may change as you switch from tower to tower).

-CFNetwork is an iOS and OS X API for creating, sending, and receiving serialized messages over a network.
+CFNetwork is an API for creating, sending, and receiving serialized messages over a network.
 It provides a higher-level interface than Secure Transport that can be used by apps to set up and maintain a secure SSL or TLS networking session and to add authentication information to a message.